 12. I don't remain friends with my exes.
 Never have.
 Probably never will.
 It's complicated.

-11. I believe in love and I believe in marraige.
-When the two coincidentally combine, as they seldom do, I think that's about the most we can hope for in life.
+11. I believe in love.
 I don't care who somebody loves, if they want to ceremoniously sanctify that union-- in whatever way they choose to do that-- we should let them.
-Period.
+However, I do not believe that marriage is a "right" and I do not believe that fighting for the "right to marry" is a progressive political cause.

 10. For all of its problems, and there are many, I love and will defend the South for as long as I have energy and breath to do it.
 This is the most complicated, maddening, and yet culturally rich part of our country.
 I love the food, the music, the people, the traditions just as much as I hate the racism, the provincialism, the backwardness, and the pretense.
 I absolutely CANNOT STAND to hear ignorant, regionalist summaries of the South from people who aren't from here, who have never spent any significant time here, and who know nothing about it.

 9. Wild Bill's Juke Joint (in Memphis) is my church.
 When I die, I want my funeral to happen there.
-And I want Miss Nikki to sing "Stand Up In It."
-And I want everyone to get sloppy drunk, eat a lot of Mike's fried chicken wings, dance, fill up the band's tip bucket, and laugh.
+And I want everyone to get sloppy drunk, eat a lot of fried chicken wings, dance, fill up the band's tip bucket, and laugh.
 Then, I want them to forget me but remember their awesome night at Bill's.

 8. I concede that Derrida was a one-trick-pony.
 But I think it's a pretty amazing trick.